seam/faces/examples/short-ly/readme.txt

   - Step by Step execution of the example - "ant deploy" or "mvn clean install" or "run -c server1" + "run -c server2" or "using your browser hit: http://localhost:8080/MyNewApp"
   - Expected results - you should see "Hello World" on the console or you can now navigate the web-based application
   - the readme.txt should include the maintainer of the example (along with contact info).
 This may simply point to the examples' POM.

+  ----

+  To run the example on GlassFish Embedded, type mvn -Pglassfish